Fenelon Place Elevator: Location

 The upper station of the elevator is located at 512 Fenelon Place, while the lower station is located at the western end of Fourth Street.
 At the top, there are two observation decks, which offer a commanding view of the downtown Dubuque area.
 The states of Iowa, Illinois, and Wisconsin can all be seen from the observation decks.

 Function

 The funicular is 296 ft long, and angles up at 41 degrees with a vertical elevation of 189 ft.
 The two cars start at opposite ends, passing each other at the midpoint of the elevator.
 The two cars counterbalance each other, drawing motive power from an engine in the station house at the top of the hill.
 The engine only needs to overcome inertia and friction and compensate for the varying weight of the passengers in the cars.

-The Fourth Street Elevator is run from April 1 to November 30.
-The hours are from 8 am to 10 pm.

 Notability

 The 4th Street Elevator is one of the few remaining funicular railways in the United States, making it a rare attraction.

-The 4th Street Elevator is also known as the “World’s Shortest and Steepest Scenic Railway”, though a more accurate claim would be that it is the shortest, steepest railroad in the United States.
+The 4th Street Elevator is also known as the "World's Shortest and Steepest Scenic Railway", though a more accurate claim would be that it is the shortest, steepest railroad in the United States.